Plane Polarization in Comptonization process : a Monte Carlo study: Polarization measurement along a meridian plane after single scattering

 \subsection{Case V: general case}

 Finally, we consider a general case where there is no restriction on $k$.
 That is, the scattered photon $k'$ is arising from all directions of $k$.
 We compute the $P$ as a function of $\theta_s$ for any meridian $\phi_s$-plane, We find $P$ $\approx$ 11, 0 $\%$ for $\theta_s$ = 90, 0 degree respectively.
 The $\chi$ is $\sim$ 90 degree for all $\theta_s$.
-Since we are measuring $\chi$ with respect to $(k\times k')$-next, the scattered photons are always polarized in the perpendicular direction to the considered meridian plane, or parallel to the $(x,y)$-plane.
+Since we are measuring $\chi$ with respect to $(k\times k')$-next, it signifies that $k'_e$ is parallel to the $(x,y)$-plane.
 Clearly, the all scattering planes (which generate the $k'$ on $\phi_s$-plane) are not a $\phi_s$-plane, but we notice that on averaged the scattering plane is mostly a scattered meridian plane, thus the results $\chi$ $\sim$ 90$\degree$ confirms that the polarization of single scattered unpolarized (incident) photons is perpendicular to the scattering plane.
 The results are shown in table \ref{tab-gen-res}.

 Like case IV, the results of case V are verified by a weighted averaging method using the result of case IV.
 For convenience in table \ref{tab-IV} we have also listed the $f_{\theta_s}$ along with the $P$ and $\chi$.
-Thus, $f_j = \frac{f_{\theta_s}}{\Sigma_{j=1}^n f_{\theta_s}}$ for a given $\theta_s$ and $\theta_i$ (here, $i=j$), and with having $n = 7$ we verify the results of case V approximately using table \ref{tab-IV} and equation (\ref{avg_dpa1}) (modified one, see case IV).
+Thus, $f_j = \frac{f_{\theta_s}}{\Sigma_{j=1}^n f_{\theta_s}}$ for a given $\theta_s$ and $\theta_i$ (here, $i=j$), and with having $n = 7$ we obtain the results of case V approximately using table \ref{tab-IV} and equation (\ref{avg_dpa1}).